Public debate on national agricultural and rural development policies

 Mr. Grigor Gjeçi, IPARD Managing Authority and Director of Agricultural and Rural Policies at the Ministry of Agriculture and Rural Development introduced the progress made in

-At the end, the representative of the EU Delegation in Tirana, Mr. Razvan Ghitescu, Program Manager for Agriculture and Rural Development, expressed concern over the low national budget for the sector, pointing out that IPARD II funds should not be considered complementary to sectoral policies.
+At the end, the representative of the EU Delegation in Tirana, Mr. Razvan Ghitescu, Program Manager for Agriculture and Rural Development, expressed concern over the low national budget for the sector, pointing out that IPARD II funds should not be considered a substitute of the national budget in the implementation of sectoral policies.
 Regarding the issues raised and addressed in the Position Paper, he invited public authorities and all socio-economic partners to dialogue on finding possible solutions stressing out that “Strong partnership and transparency are key principles for the successful implementation of the IPARD II program.”

-Following up the roundtable discussions, ANRD furthered the Appeal for ‘National Dialogue on Governance of Agriculture and Rural Development – A Critical Necessity”.
-The call is a plea for Parliamentary Commission on Production, Trade and Environment, Ministry of Agriculture and Rural Development, as well as other public institutions to build ongoing dialogue for discussing the challenges and barriers that hinder the policies and supporting instruments of the sector from being effective and identifying swift and feasible solutions.
+Following up on the roundtable discussions, ANRD furthered the Appeal for ‘National Dialogue on Governance of Agriculture and Rural Development – A Critical Necessity”.
+The call is a plea for Parliamentary Commission on Production, Trade, and Environment, Ministry of Agriculture and Rural Development, as well as other public institutions, to build ongoing dialogue for discussing the challenges and barriers that hinder the policies and supporting instruments of the sector from being effective and identifying swift and feasible solutions.